 Louis Jacques Mandé Daguerre experimented in the field of astronomical photography for quite a while already.
 The daguerreotype process was invented by him and soon he attempted to photograph the moon.
 Unfortunately, he failed to guide the telescope accurately during the exposure, wherefore the outcome was only a “fuzzy spot”.
-The first known successful photograph of the moon was taken by the New York University Professor John William Draper about one year later using a 5-inch reflecting telescope and managing a 20-minute-long exposure with the daguerreotype process.
+The first known successful photograph of the moon was taken by the New York University Professor John William Draper on March 23, 1840, using a 5-inch reflecting telescope and managing a 20-minute-long exposure with the daguerreotype process.
 He also took the first spectrogram of the sun in 1843.

 Foucault and Fizeau

 Léon Foucault was highly influenced by Daguerre and his work in his early scientific years and he devoted much of his time to improve Daguerre’s photography techniques.
 Hippolyte Fizeau was born in 1819 as well and astronomical photography counted to the scientist’s earliest interests, too.
 Both managed to take the first known photograph of the Sun in 1845 using an improved daguerreotype process.
 The scientists finally proved that high quality astronomical photography was possible and only six years later the first Solar eclipse was successfully recorded by a daguerreotypist named Berkowski at the Königsberg Observatory.
 He was advised by it’s director, Dr. August Ludwig Busch.
 However, a failed attempt to obtain a photograph of a Total Eclipse of the Sun was already made by the Italian physicist, Gian Alessandro Majocchi during an eclipse of the Sun that took place in his home city of Milan, on July 8, 1842.
 After Foucault, Fizeau and Berkowski, astronomical photography was officially ‘born’ and Vega soon became the first star captured with the daguerreotype process by astronomer William Cranch Bond and daguerreotype photographer and experimenter John Adams Whipple.